aknackiron/testdroid-documentation/testdroid-cloud-integration/jenkins-plugin/using-annotations/index.md

     }

-When running your tests in Testdroid Cloud, open the run's *Advanced options -> Test case options* and define your annotation class in the Test cases with specific annotations.
+When running your tests in Bitbar Testing, open the run's *Advanced options -> Test case options* and define your annotation class in the Test cases with specific annotations.